-Most addresses are aligned addresses (indicated by a-addr) or character-aligned (indicated by c-addr).
+Most addresses are cell aligned (indicated by a-addr) or character aligned (c-addr).
 ALIGNED, CHAR+, and arithmetic operations can alter the alignment state of an address on the stack.
 CHAR+ applied to an aligned address returns a character-aligned address that can only be used to access characters.
 Applying CHAR+ to a character-aligned address produces the succeeding character-aligned address.
-Adding or subtracting an arbitrary number to an address can produce an unaligned address that shall not be used to fetch or store anything.
+Adding or sub-tracting an arbitrary number to an address can produce an unaligned address that shall not be used to fetch or store anything.
 The only way to find the next aligned address is with ALIGNED.
-An ambiguous condition exists when @, !, , (comma), +!, 2@, or 2! is used with an address that is not aligned, or when C@, C!, or C, is used with an address that is not character-aligned.
+An ambiguous condition exists when [0, !, , (comma), +!, 2[0, or 2!] is used with an address that is not aligned, or when C[0, C!, or C, is used with an address that is not character-aligned.